XabiKrant/LTP-TopicModel/README.md

 python3 lda.py --embeddings
 ```

+### Feature based neural approach
-To train and test the neural approach, use the following command, with --cuda if you would like to use your GPU:
+To train and test the feature based neural approach and doc2vec models, use the following command, with --cuda if you would like to use your GPU:
 ```bash
 python3 network.py --train [--cuda]
 ```
-The command above will also save the network, so if you want to just test that network, you can do so with:
+The command above will also save the network and doc2vec models, so if you want to just test them, you can do so with:
 ```bash
 python3 network.py [--cuda]
 ```